Skip To Main Content

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

-Section B: Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.
+Section B: Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy, and foundational literacy skills.

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-Our Pre-Kindergarten students are given the Dial-4 screener upon entering the program, and myIGIDIs three times per year (fall, winter, spring).
-In addition, our kindergarten and first grade, students are administered the Fastbridge earlyReading subtests.
-Kindergarten teachers also administer the KRA for beginning of the year readiness data.
 Students in Kindergarten - 5th grade take the i-Ready diagnostic assessment three times per year (fall, winter, spring).
-After each diagnostic, the MTSS and Literacy teams review the data by percentile, domains, and subgroups.
+After each diagnostic, the MTSS and Literacy teams review the data by percentile, grade level placement, domains, and subgroups.
 Students performing below the 25th percentile in grades 2-5 are given the FastBridge Oral Reading Fluency assessment by the classroom teacher or reading interventionist.
 This additional data point provides more information on the area of focus as we provide Tier II and Tier III intervention support.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.